Today I’m excited to share a DIY natural jeweler’s pickle made with very inexpensive ingredients.

 Stir the pieces around a little, cover the pot, and let them sit for a minute or so.
 You should start to see the fire scale literally fall off.
 It’s not the world’s bests photo, but you can see the scale in the pot.

 After letting them rest for a minute, fish your objects out with copper tongs or a nylon/plastic spoon.
-Scrub them lightly with a very soft bristle brass brush or a stiff bristle nylon brush.
-I just use a nail brush.
+Scrub them lightly with a very soft bristle brass brush or a nylon brush.
+A

 And there you have it!
 Bright and shiny metal items, free of fire scale for pennies on the dollar, when compared to commercially-available options.

 I love this pickle!
 It works as quickly as commercial pickles at a fraction of the price.
 The only thing you might need to buy online or from a specialty store is a pair of copper tongs.
-They’re pretty inexpensive on Amazon.
+They’re typically pretty inexpensive!

-I hope you enjoyed this tutorial and found it helpful!
+I hope you enjoyed this tutorial for DIY natural jeweler’s pickle and found it helpful!
 What commercially available things do you enjoy making from scratch?
 I love hand making as much of my own products as possible and I enjoy the savings created by many homemade options – why do you choose to DIY things you could buy?